Richard Stilgoe

 Sir Richard Henry Simpson Stilgoe (born 28 March 1943) is a British songwriter, lyricist and musician, and broadcaster who is best known for his humorous songs and frequent television appearances.
 His output includes collaborations with Andrew Lloyd Webber and Peter Skellern.
 He is also a keen puzzler who has hosted several quiz shows and written several books on the subject.

-In the 1980s, he founded the Alchemy Foundation which is funded from his royalties from the American productions of Starlight Express and The Phantom of the Opera.
+In the 1980s, Stilgoe founded the Alchemy Foundation which is funded from his royalties from the American productions of Starlight Express and The Phantom of the Opera.
 He is patron of the Surrey Care Trust in Woking.
 In the late 1990s he founded the Orpheus Centre which offers performing arts experiences to young people with disabilities.
 In 2012, Stilgoe was knighted in the Queen's Birthday Honours for his extensive charity work.

 Early life

 Stilgoe was born in Camberley, Surrey, on 28 March 1943.
 He was brought up in Liverpool, where, as lead singer of a group called 'Tony Snow and the Blizzards', he performed at the Cavern Club.
 He was educated at Liverpool College, Monkton Combe School in Somerset and at Clare College, Cambridge, where he was a member of the Cambridge University Footlights.